 Gone are the days when you can repeat a keyword numerous times in the article for the sake of optimization.
 Now Google considers it spam.
 Besides using the primary keyword in the title, introduction, subheadings, and the body, you must use synonyms and LSI keywords in the content.

 A synonym is just another word for a particular word.
 For example, “advertising” is a synonym for “promoting.”
 Using keyword synonyms in the content strengthens optimization, thereby increasing the probability of higher search engine rankings.

 Another aspect is LSI, which stands for Latent Semantic Indexing.
 LSI keywords are the terms related to the keyword, either directly or indirectly.
 For example, LSI keywords for “online advertising” will be “social media marketing, PPC promotions, etc.” You should use LSI keywords in the content to increase the authority of an article in a particular niche.

 You can use a tool like LSIGraph to discover synonyms and related keywords.
 If you don’t want to use it, consider using Google’s Autocomplete, Related Search, or SEMRush’s Keyword Magic tool.

 In the last keyword research strategy, I’d advise you to stop fretting over keywords too much.
 In 2013, Google released Hummingbird update that simply revolutionized the way it analyzes and ranks web pages on the SERPs.

 The update shifted focus to semantic search wherein user intent was more important than the keywords.
-So, for example, if you searched for “Dalgona coffee” in Google, the search results will comprise of recipes, videos, knowledge graph, related searches, and much more.
+So, for example, if you searched for “Dalgona coffee” in Google, the search results will comprise recipes, videos, knowledge graphs, related searches, and much more.

 Basically, Google understands the user’s intent and, therefore, shows information related to “Dalgona coffee.”
 This is precisely what you should aim at.